SampleFix: Learning to Generate Functionally Diverse Fixes: Conclusion

 \section{Conclusion}

-We propose a novel framework to correct common programming errors.
-We recognize and model the inherent ambiguity and uncertainty when predicting fixes.
-In contrast to previous approaches, our novel framework is able to learn the distribution of candidate fixes rather than the most likely fix.
-The key to our success is a novel diversity-sensitive regularizer.
-This helps us overcome the inherent limitations of supervised datasets in this challenging domain and generalize to unseen real world test sets.
-Furthermore, our experiments show that the steady increase in discovery of correct programs as we draw more candidate fixes is a strong indication that our proposed model can be the basis of further advances in debugging by sampling based approaches.
+We propose a novel approach to correct common programming errors.
+We recognize and model the inherent ambiguity and uncertainty when predicting multiple fixes.
+In contrast to previous approaches, our approach is able to learn the distribution over candidate fixes rather than the most likely fix.
+We achieve increased diversity of the sampled fixes by a novel diversity-sensitive regularizer.
+We show that our approach is capable of generating multiple diverse fixes with different functionalities.
+Furthermore, our evaluations on synthetic and real-world data show improvements over state-of-the-art methods.